Stjarnan/Drawapp/README.md

 # Drawapp
-Let's the user draw on the page
+Lets the user draw on the page

 I am creating this to learn more on how to use the canvas element for drawing.